El-Manaa/fake-news-detection-on-Twitter/README.md

 7) tfidf_vect.pkl:
     is a TFIDF transformer used for the conversion of a sentence to a numerical vector.

+To run this project, you need to run the file Application.py

 I hope this helps to clarify my Project.
 It is the first time that I upload an official Project for myself.